 What’s So Bad About Saying No?

 When we were kids, our parents and grandparents had one job: to help us grow into good human beings who’ll continue their legacy and become upstanding members of our society.
 Or at least that’s the job they should have had.
 Sadly, many of them don’t live up to that job, but those are not the ones I’m talking about here.

-Even if your parents or grandparents didn’t truly take on that mission, later in life, you met other people who attempted to do so.
+Even if your parents or grandparents didn’t truly take on that mission, you met other people who attempted to do so later in life.
 You encountered teachers, coaches, and other mentors whose job, once again, was to teach you how to be an adult.

 Sometimes, you might find yourself saying: “Do not interrupt me!”